 - Inflation swap etc.

 Interest rate swaps are often used to hedge the fluctuation in the interest rate.
-To value an IRS, fixed and floating legs are priced separately using the discounted cash flow approach.
+To value an interest rate swap, fixed and floating legs are priced separately using the discounted cash flow approach.

-Below is an example of a hypothetical plain vanilla IRS
+Below is an example of a hypothetical plain vanilla interest rate swap

 Maturity: 5 years